PDF notes

 PDF / page sizes

-Note that most of these differences do not matter to the average person printing a page.
+Note that most of these differences do not matter to the average person printing a page, 'it may get resized a little' is a great tradeoff for 'it just prints without difficult questions'

 where concepts like bleed are about printing a little beyond,